Cuban Revolution: 1958 Cuban general election

-General elections were held in Cuba on 3 November 1958.
-The three major presidential candidates were Carlos Márquez Sterling of the Partido del Pueblo Libre, Ramón Grau of the Partido Auténtico and Andrés Rivero Agüero of the Coalición Progresista Nacional.
+The last competitive presidential elections took place on 3 November 1958 with the three major presidential candidates were Carlos Márquez Sterling of the Partido del Pueblo Libre, Ramón Grau of the Partido Auténtico and Andrés Rivero Agüero of the Coalición Progresista Nacional.
 There was also a minor party candidate on the ballot, Alberto Salas Amaro for the Party of Cuban Unity.
 Although Andrés Rivero Agüero won the presidential election with 70% of the vote, he was unable to take office due to the Cuban Revolution.

 Rivero Agüero was due to be sworn in on 24 February 1959.
 In a conversation between him and the American ambassador Earl E. T. Smith on 15 November 1958, he called Castro a "sick man" and stated it would be impossible to reach a settlement with him.
 Rivero Agüero also said that he planned to restore constitutional government and would convene a Constitutional Assembly after taking office.

-This was the last competitive election in Cuba, the 1940 Constitution of Cuba, the Congress and the Senate of the Cuban Republic, were quickly dismantled shortly thereafter.
+After Castro took power, the 1940 Constitution of Cuba, the Congress and the Senate of the Cuban Republic, were quickly dismantled shortly thereafter.